nerasan/brew-good-frontend/README.md

 * the main issue seems to be that it cannot set the location, but somehow able to set the searchTerm
 * if this takes too long, figure out auth and then go back and use dummy data (or a hardcoded location to pull results for example/presentation purposes)
 * TOO MANY REQUESTS YELP API
+* consider having a homepage that leads to a page to search and then results render within that page (so no need for redirecting - might solve setlocation case because it can be based on location or search results change?)

+feb 22
+* added a defaultCafes api call for useEffect purposes in the show page

 components (view)
 * home
+* show cafes
 * register
 * log in
 * cafe list - render list of cafe from search